agusk/crud-mysql-c/README.md

 ## System Requirements

-Linux platform with installed gcc.
-You also need MySQL for database testing.
+Linux platform with installed gcc and MySQL for database testing.
 For Debian/Ubuntu, you can install mysql-server and mysql-client.

 	$ sudo apt-get install mysql-server mysql-client